 John is a VAT-registered trader with turnover for VAT purposes of £50,000.
 His VAT quarters run to 31 January, 30 April, 31 July and 31 October.
 He has not yet joined MTD for VAT.

-John must start complying with MTD for VAT from 1 May 2022.
+John must start complying with it from 1 May 2022.
 This is the first day of the VAT quarter to 31 July 2022 and the first day of his first VAT accounting period that begins on or after 1 April 2022.

 He must file the return for the period by 7 September 2022 using MTD-compatible software.